 We will be able to support in a number of ways:

 Risk assessment is key to the new standard.
 PGI are experts in Information Risk Management and can help clients through the entire process of identifying critical assets, performing risk assessments taking into account actual threats and vulnerabilities, and proposing risk mitigation plans

-For those carrying the highest risks, we can assist with the implementation of an integrated information Security Management System (ISMS) – meeting the requirements of a number of framework standards, including: Cyber Essentials, ISO 27001, etc.
+For those carrying the highest risks, we can assist with the implementation of an integrated information Security Management System (ISMS) – meeting the requirements of a number of framework standards, including: Cyber Essentials, ISO 27001, and PCI DSS.